tuupola/branca-spec/README.md

 ### Working With the Timestamp

 Optionally the implementing library may use the `timestamp` for additional verification.
 For example the library might provide a `ttl` parameter which is used to check if token is expired by adding the `ttl` to `timestamp` and comparing the result to the current unixtime.
+The optional timestamp check must happen as the last step **after** decrypting and verifying the token.

 ## Libraries